You are a doctor working in an inner-city paediatric emergency department in Europe.

 Undocumented migrant: someone who enters or stays in a country without the documents required under immigration regulations.
 They usually have no recourse to public funds or governmental support.

 Globally, around 80 million people are displaced from their homes.
-Around 50 million are internally displaced within their own country; around 13 million are hosted in countries neighbouring their own, predominantly in the developing world.
-In 2019, two thirds of refugees came from just five countries: Syria, Afghanistan, South Sudan, Myanmar and Somalia.
+Around 50 million are internally displaced within their own country; around 13 million are hosted in neighbouring countries, predominantly in the developing world.
+In 2019, two-thirds of refugees came from just five countries: Syria, Afghanistan, South Sudan, Myanmar, and Somalia.
 40% of refugees worldwide are children, many unaccompanied.

 “Being scared was a permanent state of mind.
 I was always scared.
 When I went to bed, I always wondered if I would wake up the next morning.”
 Now they must wait to register for asylum, a process that takes up to two weeks.
 During those two weeks the family must wait outside the registration centre every day for their number to be called.
 There are no facilities or shelter from the rain.
 “I am tired of waiting here all day.
 We just stand in the rain.
 But I will tell you something: after everything we have been through, a bit of rain can’t hurt me.”